to the online home of the Cape Cod Senior Softball League

 Tie-Breakers

 When teams are tied going into extra innings (or after the final inning under the Time Limitation rule), each team starts each inning with a runner on second base.
 That runner will be the player in the regular batting order that precedes the first scheduled batter of that extra inning.
 There will be no substitute runner allowed for the runner at second base until he reaches third base.
 If the runner scheduled to be placed at second base is not able to continue play, an out will be declared and the next previous player in the official batting order will be the runner at second base.
 In all Divisions, each batter will start with a one ball, one strike count.
-If a batter hits a foul ball after he has recorded a second strike, he will be declared out.
+There will be a “waste foul” available to a batter after there are 2 strikes in the count.

 Strong Wind Conditions